-- We are responsible for understanding and complying with, and have complied with, the requirements of the Uniform Guidance. - We have identified and disclosed to you all of our government programs and related activities subject to the Uniform Guidance compliance audit and included in the SEFA made during the audit period for all awards provided by federal agencies in the form of grants, federal cost-reimbursement contracts, loans, loan guarantees, property (including donated surplus property), cooperative agreements, interest subsidies, insurance, food commodities, direct appropriations, and other direct assistance. - We are responsible for establishing and maintaining, and have established and maintained, effective internal control over compliance requirements applicable to federal programs that provides reasonable assurance that we are managing our federal awards in compliance with laws, regulations, and the provisions of contracts and grant agreements that could have a material effect on our federal programs.
-We believe the internal control system is adequate and is functioning as intended. - We are responsible for understanding and complying with, and have complied with, the requirements of federal statutes, laws, regulations, and the provisions of contracts and grant agreements related to each of our federal programs. - We have identified and disclosed to you the requirements of federal statutes, laws, regulations, and the provisions of contracts and grant agreements that are considered to have a direct and material effect on each major program. - We have disclosed to you our interpretation of compliance requirements that may have varying interpretations. - We have made available to you all federal awards (including amendments, if any) and any other correspondence relevant to federal programs and related activities that have taken place with federal agencies or pass-through entities. - We have identified and disclosed to you all amounts questioned and all known noncompliance with the requirements of federal awards. - We have charged costs to federal awards in accordance with applicable cost principles. - We have made available to you all documentation related to compliance with the direct material compliance requirements, including information related to federal program financial reports and claims for advances and reimbursements. - Federal program financial reports and claims for advances and reimbursements are supported by the books and records from which the financial statements have been prepared. - The copies of federal program financial reports provided you are true copies of the reports submitted, or electronically transmitted, to the respective federal agency or pass-through entity, as applicable. - We are responsible for and have accurately prepared the summary schedule of prior audit findings to include all findings required to be included by the Uniform Guidance and we have provided you with all information on the status of the follow-up on prior audit findings by federal awarding agencies and passthrough entities, including all management decisions. - We are responsible for and have accurately prepared the auditee section of the Data Collection Form as required by the Uniform Guidance.
+- We are responsible for understanding and complying with, and have complied with, the requirements of federal statutes, laws, regulations, and the provisions of contracts and grant agreements related to each of our federal programs. - We have identified and disclosed to you the requirements of federal statutes, laws, regulations, and the provisions of contracts and grant agreements that are considered to have a direct and material effect on each major program. - We have disclosed to you our interpretation of compliance requirements that may have varying interpretations. - We have made available to you all federal awards (including amendments, if any) and any other correspondence relevant to federal programs and related activities that have taken place with federal agencies or pass-through entities. - We have identified and disclosed to you all amounts questioned and all known noncompliance with the requirements of federal awards. - We have charged costs to federal awards in accordance with applicable cost principles. - We have made available to you all documentation related to compliance with the direct material compliance requirements, including information related to federal program financial reports and claims for advances and reimbursements. - Federal program financial reports and claims for advances and reimbursements are supported by the books and records from which the financial statements have been prepared. - The copies of federal program financial reports provided you are true copies of the reports submitted, or electronically transmitted, to the respective federal agency or pass-through entity, as applicable. - We are responsible for and have accurately prepared the summary schedule of prior audit findings to include all findings required to be included by the Uniform Guidance and we have provided you with all information on the status of the follow-up on prior audit findings by federal awarding agencies and pass-through entities, including all management decisions. - We are responsible for and have accurately prepared the auditee section of the Data Collection Form as required by the Uniform Guidance. - There are no such known instances of noncompliance with direct and material compliance requirements that occurred subsequent to the period covered by the auditor's report. - No changes have been made in internal control over compliance or other factors that might significantly affect internal control, including any corrective action we have taken regarding significant deficiencies in internal control over compliance (including material weaknesses in internal control over compliance), subsequent to the date as of which compliance was audited. - We have complied with the direct and material compliance requirements, including when applicable, those set forth in the Uniform Guidance, relating to federal awards - We have disclosed any communications from grantors and pass-through entities concerning possible noncompliance with the direct and material compliance requirements, including communications received from the end of the period covered by the compliance audit to the date of the auditor's report. - We have disclosed to you the findings received and related corrective actions taken for previous audits, attestation engagements, and internal or external monitoring that directly relate to the objectives of the compliance audit, including findings received and corrective actions taken from the end of the period covered by the compliance audit to the date of the auditor's report.

-MARY HETHERINGTON

-DAVID DIAMOND

-TERESA O'DETTE

-RICK STEPHENS
+DIRECTORS TERESA O'DETTE DAVID DIAMOND MARY HETHERINGTON RICK STEPHENS KATHERINE ROHLF

-KATHRYN ROHLF